QE2 - Properly Crossing The Atlantic

 And the food was superb.
-The omelets were light and tasty, the mushrooms tasted organic (without the hideous manure twang) and the bacon was served thick and tender, unless the crispy old dried Canadian version was requested.
+The omelettes were light and tasty, the mushrooms tasted organic (without the hideous manure twang) and the bacon was served thick and tender, unless the crispy old dried Canadian version was requested.

 The only strange item was the oatmeal substitute which resembled wallpaper paste.
 To look at, that is.
 Funnily enough, I never tried hanging paper with it.
-Felt it wasn't the time nor the place.
+Felt it wasn't the time or the place.

 Breakfast usually finished around ten, if you started early at around eight thirty, so it was a long and arduous wait until lunch, at midday.